NickTheWhale/SickCameraQt/README.md

 * Run qtwindeploy
 * Copy opencv dll's using xcopy

 If all goes well, you should see a success message.
-If you get any errors, the *'output'* window should point you in the right direction on what to google, or you can open an new issue.
+If you get any errors, the *'output'* window should point you in the right direction on what to google, or you can open a new issue.

 ## Distributing